-Other TV jack plates are mounted in various locations throughout the coach.
+TV jack plates are mounted in various locations throughout the coach.
 Some of these wall plates are not readily visible and may be in one of the following locations.

-- Beneath passenger side overhead cabinet.

-- In front overhead TV cabinet, if equipped.

-- In the flip-down entertainment tray on the outside of the coach.
+- In front overhead TV cabinet, if equipped. - In the flip-down entertainment tray on the outside of the coach.